eseverett/CXLS_Interlocks_Docs/source/user_documentation/Vault-1_ionizing_radiation.rst

     :scale: 20 %
     :align: center

-    **Figure 23:** This is the Vault-1 Control Ionizng Radiation Protocase when a transmitter is in override.
+    **Figure 23:** This is the Vault-1 Control Ionizing Radiation Protocase when a transmitter is in override.